ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 ---

-# What's in this repository?:
+# What is in this repository?:
 A custom MARL (multi-agent reinforcement learning) environment where multiple agents trade against one another in a CDA (continuous double auction).